sithembisopgoqo/IS-Assessment/README.md

 -Bank Systems using C#

-In order to run the application you must have visual studio and sql management studio installed.
+Note:In order to run the application you must have visual studio and sql management studio installed.